hzk0070/comp-1200/docs/terms/2026-spring/syllabus.md

 - *Lecture meetings*: Lectures will be delivered in person and via Zoom.

-- *Lab meetings*: Labs will be delivered in person and via Zoom.
+- *Lab meetings*: Labs will be delivered in person and via Panopto.

 - *Exams and Programming Tests*: Exams may be taken in person or online through the use of proctoring software (ProctorU).
 Programming Test will be delivered online.